 Marching To Zion

 I grew up as the son of a sailor, and as a result we lived in five different states before I was a freshman in High School.
 Living that far away from family, meant that we used our vacation time to travel back to Mississippi to visit my grandparents and other relatives.
-When we were living in California it would take us almost three days of driving.
+When we were living in California it would take us almost three days of straight driving to get to my grandparents home.
 One of my parents would drive while the other slept, and we would stop at rest area’s and eat out of a cooler my parents packed.

-I know to some of our younger folks, and the older folks here who have gotten use to air travel that sounds like torture.
+To those of you who never had to take three and four day car trips, that must sound like torture.
 But my parents did everything they could think of to help us pass the time, we played the alphabet game during the day and looked for cars with one headlight at night.
-I grew to enjoy those long trips, I had my parents undivided attention and when we grew tired of playing games we would sing church songs.
+I grew to enjoy those long trips, I had my parents undivided attention and when we grew tired of playing games we would sing.

 I was reminded of those trips as I started planning for this series.
 Hidden away towards the end of the book of Psalms we find 15 Psalms that carry the inscription Songs of Ascents, or degrees.
-I am sure that you are not surprised that scholars have different ideas as to what these Psalms are for.
-But many of them believe that these are songs that the Jews would sing as they made their way to Jerusalem for the three annual feasts, Pentecost in the summer, the feast of Tabernacles in the fall, and the feast of Passover in the Spring.
+Many scholars believe that these are songs that the Jews would sing as they made their way to Jerusalem for the three annual feasts, Pentecost in the summer, the feast of Tabernacles in the fall, and the feast of Passover in the Spring.

 Three times a year, the Jewish people would leave their homes, their farms, their towns and villages, and would make the pilgrimage to Jerusalem for these festivals.
 Since Jerusalem was a city set on a hill, no matter what way you approached the city you had to ascend, or travel upwards.
 But these pilgrims were also ascending spiritually, as they sang these songs together and prepared their hearts to worship the Lord.